-3.11 Lone Working
+Lone Working

-- 3.11.1 A risk assessment will be conducted by the Headteacher/Principal or Support Services Manager prior to any authorisation being awarded for lone working. - 3.11.2 The risk assessment will cover all work proposed to be undertaken alone, taking into account instances where risk may be increased by the work itself, or by lack of available assistance in the event of an emergency. - 3.11.3 The following activities are not to be carried out by lone workers under any circumstances: - Working at height - Manual handling of heavy or bulky items - Undertaking work for which they are not trained, e.g. operating machinery - 3.11.4 Depending on the tasks the lone worker is proposing to undertake, the risk assessment will cover the following as appropriate: - The staff member's medical fitness and suitability to work alone - Channels of communication - Any specific risks related to the lone working activity - The risk of violence - Access and egress - The ability to trace the staff member's whereabouts - Situational hazards - 3.11.5 Any person who becomes aware of circumstances involving lone working, where the existing control measures may not be fully effective, will inform the Headteacher/Principal as soon as possible.
+- 3.18 A risk assessment will be conducted by the Headteacher/Principal or the competent person prior to any authorisation being awarded for lone working. - 3.19 The risk assessment will cover all work proposed to be undertaken alone, taking into account instances where risk may be increased by the work itself, or by lack of available assistance in the event of an emergency. - 3.20 The following activities are not to be carried out by lone workers under any circumstances: - Working at height - Manual handling of heavy or bulky items - Undertaking work for which they are not trained, e.g. operating machinery - 3.21 Depending on the tasks the lone worker is proposing to undertake, the risk assessment will cover the following as appropriate: - The staff member's medical fitness and suitability to work alone - Channels of communication - Any specific risks related to the lone working activity - The risk of violence

+- Access and egress - The ability to trace the staff member's whereabouts - Situational hazards - 3.22 Any person who becomes aware of circumstances involving lone working, where the existing control measures may not be fully effective, will inform the Headteacher/Principal as soon as possible.